bposzewiecka/PhaseDancerSimulator/README.md

        reference: 'hg38'
 ```

-### Step 4: Copying the reference genomes used for simulation(s) to the appropriate directory
+### Step 4: Placing the reference (or symbolic link to it) genomes used for simulation(s) in the appropriate directory

 Reference genomes used for simulations should be placed in the *data/refs* directory.
 Symbolic links to reference genomes can be also used.
 Fasta file or symbolic link to it should have a *.fa* extension.

-The following command can be executed to download hg38 human genome build.
+The following command can be executed to download *hg38* human genome build.

 ```
 mkdir -p data/refs